-- "FOR" all nominees to the Board (Proposal No. 1) named in this Proxy Statement; - "FOR" the approval of Superior's executive compensation (Proposal No. 2); and - "FOR" ratification of the appointment of Deloitte & Touche LLP as Superior's independent registered public accounting firm for the fiscal year ending December 31, 2019 (Proposal No. 3).
+- "FOR" all nine nominees to the Board (Proposal No. 1) named in this Proxy Statement; - "FOR" the approval of Superior's executive compensation for the year ended December 31, 2019 (Proposal No. 2); and - "FOR" ratification of the appointment of Deloitte & Touche LLP as Superior's independent registered public accounting firm for the fiscal year ending December 31, 2020 (Proposal No. 3).